pedroccrl/Wiremock4Microservices-Net/README.md

 services.AddWiremockEndpoints(configuration, Assembly.GetExecutingAssembly());
 ```

-The Assembly param on `AddWiremockEndpoints` method is where your implementations of `IWiremockEndpoint` is.
-By reflection, all implementations will be created using the `WireMockServer` singleton instance.
-And finally, using the `IApplicationBuilder`, call the method above:
+In the `AddWiremockEndpoints` method, the `Assembly` parameter specifies where your implementations of `IWiremockEndpoint` are located.
+Through reflection, all implementations will be created using the `WireMockServer` singleton instance.
+Finally, use the `IApplicationBuilder` to call the following method:

 ```csharp
 app.UseWiremockEndpoints();
 ```

+This setup enables WireMock4Microservices.Net within your ASP.NET Web application.